How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Filed Documents:

 Everyone has one or more filing cabinets or even cardboard boxes where documents are kept.
 This is one of the best places to start looking.
-Your policy might be right on top of the stack waiting for you.
+Your policy might be right at the top of the stack waiting for you.
 In fact, most people with have some form of a filing system that will house your lost life insurance policy, which is not even lost at all.

 N.A.I.C.